Strain Tracking and its Value in Microbiome Health

 Strain tracking is a versatile tool with a wide range of uses, spanning from medical settings and food production to nutrition and disease monitoring.
 Here are a few key examples:

-• Personalized Nutrition and Medicine: Strain tracking allows for personalized health strategies.
+• Personalized Nutrition and Medicine: Strain tracking allows for personalized gut health strategies.
 Understanding the unique composition of your gut microbiome can guide customized nutrition plans and medical treatments [3].

 • Monitoring Health Interventions: Strain tracking is a valuable tool for monitoring the effectiveness of health interventions, including probiotics and dietary changes, ensuring that these strategies are working as intended [4].